 Using Lighting Estimation modes to enhance realism

-- Environmental HDR mode (
+- Environmental HDR (

-ENVIRONMENTAL_HDR).
+ENVIRONMENTAL_HDR) mode.
 This mode consists of separate APIs that allow for granular and realistic lighting estimation for directional lighting, shadows, specular highlights, and reflections.

-Ambient Intensity mode (
+Ambient Intensity (

-AMBIENT_INTENSITY).
+AMBIENT_INTENSITY) mode.
 This mode determines the average pixel intensity and the color of the lighting for a given image.
 It's a coarse setting designed for use cases in which precise lighting is not critical, such as objects that have baked-in lighting.

-Using Environmental HDR mode
+Environmental HDR mode

-This mode has three APIs that provide information about different kinds of lighting in the environment: a main directional light, ambient spherical harmonics, and an HDR cubemap.
 You can use these APIs in different combinations, but they're designed to be used together for the most realistic effect.